Mariusz89B/script.mtvguide/README.md

 Please report any legal questions or issues to support@m-tvguide.pl.

-Bug reports can be sent to mods-kodi administration on our website http://mods-kodi.pl/.
+Bug reports should be reported in issues section: https://github.com/Mariusz89B/script.mtvguide/issues/new/choose.
 Remember to include a full, non-cut off Kodi debug log.
 See the Kodi wiki page for more detailed instructions on how to obtain the log file.

-Additional support/discussion about the add-on can be found on our website http://mods-kodi.pl/.
+Additional support/discussion about the add-on can be found on our github https://github.com/Mariusz89B/script.mtvguide/discussions.

-This statement is also available in polish language on http://m-tvguide.pl/regulamin/.

 <br>

 ![](https://i.imgur.com/ipTGRvj.jpg)

-Copyright mods-kodi.pl © 2013 - 2021
+Copyright m-TVGuide © 2013 - 2021